cinghie/wordpress-starter-pack/wp-content/plugins/yith-essential-kit-for-woocommerce-1/README.txt

 4. YITH WooCommerce Compare allows you to compare more products of your shop in one complete table.
 WooCommerce Compatible up to 2.4.x
 5. YITH WooCommerce Ajax Product Filter offers the perfect way to filter all the products of your shop.
 6. YITH WooCommerce Ajax Search allows your users to search products in real time.
-7. YITH WooCommerce Advanced Reviews extends the basic functionality of woocommerce reviews and add a histogram table to the reviews of your products, as well as you see in most trendy e-
 8. YITH WooCommerce Order Tracking add an easy tool to manage order shipping information of your shop and to notified your customers about the shipping.
 9. YITH WooCommerce Catalog Mode, a plugin for disabling sales in your e-commerce and turn it into an e-commerce into an online catalogue.
-11. YITH WooCommerce Cart Messages plugin let you add custom messages in the cart page and/or in the checkout page.
 13. YITH WooCommerce Request A Quote plugin lets your customers ask for an estimate of a list of products they are interested into.
 14. YITH WooCommerce Quick View adds the possibility to have a quick preview of the products right from product list
-15. YITH WooCommerce Multi Vendor is a plugin developed to switch your website into a platform hosting more than one shop, like a multivendor marketplace.
 16. YITH Infinite Scrolling add infinite scrolling to archive post or shop page.
 17. YITH WooCommerce Badge Management allows you to create and manage custom badges for products.
 18. YITH WooCommerce Tab Manager plugin let you add custom tabs in single product page
-19. YITH WooCommerce Mailchimp integrate MailChimp into your e-commerce shop to manage users' subscription directly from your store.
-WooCommerce 2.3.x compatible.
 20. YITH WooCommerce Waiting List enables registered users to request an email notification when an out-of-stock product comes back into stock.
 21. YITH WooCommerce Product Add-Ons in "Single Product" page